HunterKane/Machine-Learning-Heart-Disease-Clasification-Project/README.md

 __Exploratory data analysis (EDA) - the process of going through a dataset and finding out more about it.__
  - Model training - create model(s) to learn to predict a target variable based on other variables.
- - Model evaluation - evaluating a models predictions using problem-specific evaluation metrics.
+ - Model evaluation - evaluating a models prediction using problem-specific evaluation metrics.
  - Model comparison - comparing several different models to find the best one.
  - Model fine-tuning - once we've found a good model, how can we improve it?
  - Feature importance - since we're predicting the presence of heart disease, are there some things which are more important for prediction?